christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/palette-painting.png?abc){: .mx-auto.d-block :}
 *A palette of a few simple colors results in a more complex creation.*

 Why is the color "orange" called orange?
 We've given that color that name.
-In music, we've also haven given all the pitches names as well.
-A "pitch" or sound is what we hear when we play the guitar, or sing a melody, or beat a drum.
-Pitches can be low (dark).
+In music, we have also given all the pitches names as well.
+A "pitch" or sound is what we hear when we play the guitar, or sing a melody, beat a drum, etc. Pitches can be low (dark).
 Or they can be high (bright).
 In music, a "note" is a named pitch.
 When you play just one string on the guitar, you are playing a single note.

 In art, it's perfectly acceptable to consider "dark red" and "light red" both "red".
 They are just different shades of the same color.